semantic-release/semantic-release/docs/usage/configuration.md

 **Note**: The `tagFormat` must contain the `version` variable exactly once and compile to a [valid Git reference](https://git-scm.com/docs/git-check-ref-format#_description).

+### tagReleaseAfter

+Type: `prepare | publish`<br>
+Default: `prepare`<br>
+CLI arguments: `--tag-release-after`

+After which [lifecycle](plugins.md) to apply this git tag to the commit that is being released.
+Keep in mind, that once a tag has been applied to a commit, it means that semantic-relesae will not re-run for that commit.

+Note, the default behavior is in line with a legacy pattern that was made to accomodate for some plugins that assumed the tag would already be there before their publish call.
+It is recommended that you set this to be after 'publish' to ensure that you do not create false positives for your releases, but will require you to confirm that your plugins' publish methods work.

 ### plugins

 Type: `Array`<br>